marktsuchida/ssstr/README.md

-A design with 3-pointer-sized string objects requires one of two compromises to be made: either the small string buffer needs to be limited to the size of 2 pointers, or complicated techniques need to be used to encode the long/short distinction into one of the 3 pointer/size fields (especially in the case of 32-bit architectures).
+A design with 3-pointer-sized string objects requires one of two compromises to be made: either the small string buffer needs to be limited to the size of 2 pointers, or complicated techniques need to be used to encode the long/short distinction into one of the 3 pointer/size fields (this is especially tricky in the case of 32-bit architectures).
 The former approach is typical in C++ `std::string` implementations, and the latter is used by the above-mentioned `folly::fbstring`.

 The 4-pointer size of `ss8str` was chosen because it is the smallest that can